Applying to Oriel as an International Student

 The level of fee you will pay depends on your fee status, i.e. where you usually live and what passport you have.
 Information relating to fee status can be found on the University Website.

-Tuition fee rates for overseas students vary according to the particular course you wish to study and the latest rates are available on the University Fees and Living Costs pages.
+Course fees for overseas students vary according to the particular course you wish to study and the latest rates are available on the University Fees and Living Costs pages.

-EU, Islands (Channel Islands or the Isle of Man) and Overseas students are asked to provide information on how they are going to fund their tuition fees and living costs (for the duration of their course) before their places are confirmed.
+Overseas students are asked to provide information on how they are going to fund their tuition fees and living costs (for the duration of their course) before their places are confirmed.
 This financial condition applies to all non-UK students in receipt of an offer and must be satisfied by mid August of the proposed start year.

 English Language Requirements